 Mental Health: Muffy Walker Muffy Walker graduated with a Master’s of Science in Psychiatric Nursing from the University of Pennsylvania & has worked in the mental health field for over 18 years.
 She is the founder and President of International Bipolar Foundation (IBPF).
 After learning that her youngest son had Bipolar Disorder, Walker joined other mental health boards and ultimately started IBPF and has dedicated the past 10 years of her life championing the education of the public about mental illness.

 Ministry: Karen Lewis was born in Scotland and worked as a dental assistant for several years.
 She is now married to Christopher Lewis from Reedley.
-Karen and her husband are now living in Leeds, England where he is pastoring a church.
-Read about their ministry at her blog, Beyond The Horizon.
+Karen and her husband are now living in Glasgow, Scotland.
+Keep up with Karen’s life at her blog, Beyond The Horizon.

 Mysteryrat’s Maze: Marilyn Meredith is the author of nearly thirty published novels, including the award winning Deputy Tempe Crabtree mystery series.
 Under the name of F. M. Meredith, she writes the Rocky Bluff P.D. crime series; An Axe to Grind is the latest from Oak Tree Press.
 She is a member of EPIC, Sisters in Crime, Mystery Writers of America and on the board of the Public Safety Writers of America.
 Marilyn was an instructor for Writer’s Digest School for ten years, served as an instructor at the Maui Writer’s Retreat and many other writer’s conferences.
 She makes her home in Springville, which is much like Bear Creek where Deputy Tempe Crabtree lives.
 Visit her at fictionforyou.com.